In this article, we will be showing how you can add Posts in WordPress.

 On the right-hand side under the Document tab, you will find several settings associated with your posts. if you don’t see the options click on the settings icon.
 Let’s talk about all the options available starting for the top.

-- Save Draft: Click on this to save the work.
+- Save Draft: Click on this to save work.
 Even if your PC crashes or something terrible happens, if you have saved it as a draft then you should be able to continue from where you left.

 - Preview: This option is useful when you want to see how your post looks like before going live.
 Always a good idea to preview your post before going live.

 - Publish: After you are happy with your post, click on this option to go live with your post.
+For detailed info on how to publish a post click here.

 - Status and Visibility: Options available for this are: